NIRSpec IFU and MIRI MRS Observations of Cassiopeia A

 MIRI MRS

 The knots are fairly large, so there is no need to center the mini mosaics on any specific part of any knot.
 The absolute fine pointing accuracy of JWST is 0.10" (1-σ radial error), which is sufficient to center each knot adequately in the MRS field of view for each of the 4 channels.
-Therefore, we do not perform MRS TA.
+Therefore, do not perform MRS TA.

 NIRSpec IFU